Planning a Salt River Kayaking Trip

 Tubing

 The Lower Salt River is a popular destination for tubing, especially during the summer months.
 Always wear a life jacket, rent tubes from nearby merchants, pay attention to the sun, and drink lots of water.
+If you don’t own a kayak, you can rent inflatable kayaks, paddle boards, and other essential gear from several stores close to the Salt River.

 Conclusion